eduuq97/currencyconversor/README.md

 # currencyconversor
-This is a small project base on the Alura Courses content for new Back- end JAVA  jr devs
+This is a small project base on the Alura Courses content for new JAVA Back-end devs.